convisoappsec/conviso-docs/docs/cli/security-gate.md

 id: security-gate
 title: CI/CD Pipeline Security Control with Security Gate
 sidebar_label: CI/CD Pipeline Security Control with Security Gate
-description:  With Conviso CLI's Security Gate feature, you can set vulnerability policies and if those policies are not being met, learn more!
+description:  With Conviso CLI's Security Gate feature, you can set vulnerability policies and check if those policies are being met, learn more!
 keywords:  [CI/CD Pipeline Security Control]
 image: '/static/img/securitygateseo.png'
 ---

 ## Introduction
-With Conviso CLI's **Security Gate** feature you can define vulnerability policies, such as the number of vulnerabilities by severity and sources, and automatically block your CI/CD pipeline if these policies are not complied, ensuring that your code is secure from potential threats.
+With Conviso CLI's **Security Gate** feature you can define vulnerability policies, such as the number of vulnerabilities by severity and sources, and automatically block your CI/CD pipeline if these policies are not complied.

 ### Prerequisites
-To successfully run this command [authenticate](/cli/installation#authentication) your machine and set the project key with ```export FLOW_PROJECT_CODE='your-project-code'```.
-The "Project Code" is found on the specific project page.
+Set the API Key ```export CONVISO_API_KEY='your-api-key'```.

 ## Usage
 To use this feature, follow these steps: